ENCCS/julia-for-hpc/content/cluster-new.rst

    module load julia

-We can list loaded moduel and check that Julia is available as follows:
+We can list the loaded module and check that Julia is available as follows:

 .. code-block:: bash